raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 All TLVs, whether used as "Primary", "Additional", "Response Primary", or "Response Additional", use the same encoding syntax.

+The specification for a TLV states whether that DSO-TYPE may be used in "Primary", "Additional", "Response Primary", or "Response Additional" TLVs.
-The specification for a TLV determines whether, when used as the Primary (i.e., first) TLV in a request message, that request message is to be acknowledged.
+The specification for a TLV also states whether, when used as the Primary (i.e., first) TLV in a request message, that request message is to be acknowledged.
 If the request message is to be acknowledged, the specification